analogdevicesinc/ai8x-training/README.md

 ### Streaming Mode

 The machine also implements a streaming mode.
-Streaming allows input data dimensions that exceed the available per-channel data memory in the accelerator.
+Streaming allows input data dimensions that exceed the available per-channel data memory in the accelerator. *Note: Depending on the model and application, [Data Folding](#Data Folding) may have performance benefits over Streaming Mode.*

 The following illustration shows the basic principle: In order to produce the first output pixel of the second layer, not all data needs to be present at the input.
 In the example, a 5×5 input needs to be available.